-As stated, Smiths has operations across the world, employing 14,700 people in approximately 50 countries.
-Approximately 40% of our workforce are production-based.
-In FY2022 we employed approximately 1100 contract workers, who were sourced through third party agencies.
+As stated, Smiths has operations across the world, employing more than 15,000 people in approximately 50 countries.
+Approximately 40% of our workforce is production-based.
+In FY2023 we employed approximately 830 contract workers, who were sourced through third party agencies.
 Occasionally these contract workers include migrant workers.
-While we do not employ anyone under the age of 16, we have colleagues between 16 and 18 years of age (there were 11 such employees in 2022).
+While we do not employ anyone under the age of 16, Smiths occasionally employees people between 16 and 18 years of age (there were 7 such employees in 2023, all but one of whom were apprentices or interns).
+Smiths takes active steps to ensure it complies with UN Human Rights conventions and International Labour Organization conventions as they relate to the employment of children.